-Using the Bond Graph model, now we can derive the equations and implement them in OpenCOR.
-The equations that we are looking for are: conservation of flow for 0-junctions, conservation of energy for 1-junctions, and constitutive relations for the springs, the damper and the mass.
-The input boundary condition for solving this system of ODEs is the contractile element or SE in the Bond Graph model.
-By running the simulation, you would be able to plot the force, velocity and displacement for the muscle in time.
+Using the bond graph model, now we can derive the equations and implement them in OpenCOR.
+The equations that we are looking for are: conservation of flow for 0-junctions, conservation of energy for 1-junctions, and constitutive relations for the elements.
+The input boundary condition for solving this system of ODEs is the voltage source or SE in the bond graph model.
+By running the simulation, you would be able to plot the potential and flow for all the elements in time.